NLnetLabs/cascade/doc/manual/source/architecture.rst

 Managing State
 --------------

-Cascade stores its state in on-disk files in the TOML format, by default at various locations under a single parent directory.
+Cascade stores its state in on-disk files in JSON format, by default at various locations under a single parent directory.
 No additional database software is required, state is human readable and easily backed up.